 Leader in the Field: Intuition and Innovation

-It’s not even possible to imagine an agile leadership oblivious to their surroundings or certain energy floating in the air.
-Intuition is often the catalyst that spearheads a new innovation, so agile leaders are encouraged to develop an increased awareness of their surroundings, the feelings and attitudes between people, and their own inner balance.
-Being able to create calm within a maelstrom is an enviable trait that your team members can learn to emulate once they see their own leader regularly practicing it and getting positive results.
-Most importantly, your own imagination, intuition, and insights rise gently and clearly to the surface, like bubbles of realization and inspiration, creating fertile grounds for new concepts, directions, and goals.
+It is difficult to imagine an agile leader oblivious to their surroundings.
+Intuition is often the catalyst that spearheads innovation, so agile leaders are encouraged to develop an increased awareness of their environment, the feelings and attitudes between people, and their inner balance.
+Creating calm within a maelstrom is an enviable trait that your team members can learn to emulate once they see their leader regularly practicing it and getting positive results.
+Most importantly, your imagination, intuition, and insights rise gently and clearly like bubbles of realization and inspiration, creating a clear atmosphere for new concepts, directions, and goals.

 Agile leadership is a process, not a static state.
-Consequently, developing and honing positive characteristics of an agile leader is a way of being, not an item to tick off an “agile leadership success checklist.”
-How well do you know your leadership style?
-You can find out with this informative and revealing quiz.
+Consequently, developing and honing the positive characteristics of an agile leader is a way of being, not an item to tick off a checklist.

 Experiencing Co-Active Agile Leadership

-The Co-Active Leadership Experience is an ideal and integral step in developing this way of living and working.
-Most attendees have seen major changes in their leadership style and their own fulfillment level, both personally and within their careers.
+The Co-Active Leadership Experience is an integral step in developing this way of living and working.
+Most attendees have seen distinct changes in their leadership style and level of fulfillment, personally and within their careers.